sshilal1/interview/README.md

 ```
 node server.js
 ```
-4. Visit localhost:4000 in your browser to see it again
+4. Visit localhost:4000 in your browser to see it live as well!